tsegall/fta/README.md

 ## Metrics ##

 Metrics detected include:
- * sampleCount
+ * sampleCount - number of samples observed
- * matchCount
+ * matchCount - number of samples that match the detected Base (or Semantic) type
- * nullCount
+ * nullCount - number of null samples
- * blankCount
+ * blankCount - number of blank samples
- * regExp
+ * regExp - A Regular Expression (Java) that matches the detected Type
- * confidence
+ * confidence - The confidence in the determination of the Type
- * type
+ * type - The Base Type (one of Boolean, Double, Long, String, LocalDate, LocalTime, LocalDateTime, OffsetDateTime, ZonedDateTime)
+ * typeQualifier - A modifier wrt. the Base Type (e.g. for Date types it will be a pattern, for Long types it might be SIGNED, for String types it might be COUNTRY.ISO-3166-2)
- * min
+ * min - The minimum value observed
- * max
+ * max - The maximum value observed
- * minLength
+ * minLength - The minimum length observed
- * maxLength
+ * maxLength - The maximum length observed
- * cardinality
- * outlierCardinality
+ * cardinality - The cardinality of the valid set (or MaxCardinality if the set is larger than MaxCardinality)
+ * outlierCardinality - The cardinality of the invalid set (or MaxOutlierCardinality if the set is larger than MaxOutlierCardinality)
- * leadingWhiteSpace
+ * leadingWhiteSpace - Does the observed set have leading white space
- * trailingWhiteSpace
+ * trailingWhiteSpace - Does the observed set have trailing white space
- * multiline
+ * multiline - Does the observed set have leading multiline elements
- * logicalType
+ * logicalType -Does the oserved set reflect a Semantic Type
- * possibleKey
+ * possibleKey - Does the observed set appear to be a Key field (i.e. unique)

 ## Semantic Type detection ##

-In addition to detecting a set of Base types (Boolean, Double, Long, String, LocalDate, LocalTime, LocalDateTime, OffsetDateTime, ZonedDateTime) fta will also, when enabled (default on - setDefaultLogicalTypes(false) to disable) infer Semantic type information along with the Base types.
+In addition to detecting a set of Base types fta will also, when enabled (default on - setDefaultLogicalTypes(false) to disable) infer Semantic type information along with the Base types.

 The following Semantic Types are currently detected: